What is it for?

 The preliminary phase involved the scale-up optimization of the formulations for the final application on small and medium-sized ship hulls.

-The action was completed by the partner, university of Rome Tor Vergata by following the steps:
+The action was completed by the Coordinating Partner UNITOR, University of Rome Tor Vergata, by following the steps:

 - Fine tuning of the amphiphilic character and the surface micro-structure, thickness and roughness of the coating